 The second step involves creating a scale factor on the total value.
 This “share factor” takes into account such things as the inventor’s position in the company, whether the inventor was working on a problem for the company that led to the invention, and the involvement of the company in directing the invention.
 This determination of share factor involves the assigning of points on a 20 point scale that is then mapped into a multiplier for the total value, leading to the compensation.
-Here is a detailed account.
-The upshot is if the invention arose in an assigned task, solved a problem using company knowledge, and was senior in the company, the share factor is going to be close to 0%, and if the invention was outside of assigned work, if the invention is wildly insightful and draws on outside information, and is done by low level or unskilled employees, then the share factor will be near 100%.
+The law firm Bardehle Pagenberg provides a detailed account.
+[Updated in 2018.]
+The upshot is if the invention arose in an assigned task, and the inventor solved a problem using company knowledge, and the inventor was a senior employee in the company, the share factor is going to be close to 0%.
+If the invention was outside of assigned work, if the invention is wildly insightful and draws on outside information, and is done by a low level or unskilled employee, then the share factor will be near 100%.

 When an employer claims an invention, it is required to file a patent application or a utility model.
 Anywhere the employer doesn’t file, the employer must release the rights to the inventor, reserving the right to use the invention in those territories.
 The reservation of rights, too, requires reasonable consideration.